Naomi Shemer: Death and legacy

-Shemer struggled with ill health throughout her life, including being diagnosed with diabetes in the 1970s.
+Shemer struggled with health issues throughout her life, including being diagnosed with diabetes in the 1970s.
 She died of cancer on June 26, 2004, the 9th of the Jewish month of Tammuz.
-Years before her death, Shemer wrote the song Sad to Die in the Middle of Tammuz before undergoing necessary surgery.
+Years before her death, Shemer wrote the song "Sad to Die in the Middle of Tammuz" before undergoing necessary surgery.

 Shemer was buried in Kinneret Cemetery alongside her parents.
-At Shemer's request, Dudu Elharar sang four songs written by her at her funeral: Kinneret (Sham Harei Golan by Rachel Bluwstein), Hurshat HaEcalyptus, Lashir Zeh Kmo Lihiyot Yarden, and Noa.
+At Shemer's request, Dudu Elharar sang four songs written by her at her funeral: "Kinneret" ("Sham Harei Golan" by Rachel Bluwstein), "Hurshat HaEcalyptus", "Lashir Zeh Kmo Lihiyot Yarden", and "Noa".

-Shortly before her death, Shemer informed producer Dorit Reuveni that she had written a new song titled Ilan, in memory of Ilan Ramon.
+Shortly before her death, Shemer informed producer Dorit Reuveni that she had written a new song titled "Ilan", in memory of Ilan Ramon.
 Reuveni met with Shemer and recorded her playing the song.
 It was first performed during a tribute show for Shemer, held in Yarkon Park thirty days after her death.

 After Shemer's death, several previously unreleased songs were made public.
-Ariel Zilber recorded Hakarish for his album Anabel.
-Ruhama Raz and the band Parvarim made recordings of Arvei Nahal, an English folk song that Shemer had translated.
-In 2020, Shemer's song Farewell was composed for the first time by Rami Kleinstein and released as a duet performed by Kleinstein and Tal Sondak as part of Sondak's album Shiratam.
+Ariel Zilber recorded "Hakarish" for his album Anabel.
+Ruhama Raz and the band Parvarim made recordings of "Arvei Nahal", an English folk song that Shemer had translated.
+In 2020, Shemer's song "Farewell" was composed for the first time by Rami Kleinstein and released as a duet performed by Kleinstein and Tal Sondak as part of Sondak's album Shiratam.